NC State Extension Publications

 Skip to Recent Research

-An extensive study was conducted with both burley and flue-cured tobacco in the Phytotron at North Carolina State University.
+An extensive study was conducted with both burley and flue-cured tobacco in the North Carolina State University Phytotron.
 Controlled temperatures and several boron rates were used to determine if cold injury and boron deficiency are related.
 Cold temperatures slightly delayed boron uptake, even when boron was present in the float solution in adequate amounts.
-However, by transplanting, boron levels in seedlings were similar.
-Boron level in the float water did not affect the appearance of cold injury; therefore, growers should not attempt to cure cold injury with foliar boron.
+However, boron levels in transplanted seedlings were similar.
+Boron levels in the float water did not affect the appearance of cold injury; therefore, growers should not attempt to cure cold injury with foliar boron.

 It was very difficult to produce boron deficiency under research conditions.
 Painstaking steps were required to eliminate all boron from greenhouse source water and fertilizer.
-The pictures in Figure 2 and Figure 3 are the result of several attempts to remove all boron from the production system.
-These conditions should be very rare in a normal greenhouse.
-This research leads to the conclusion that what is often seen in most greenhouses is cold injury, and it is not related to boron.
+The damage pictured in Figure 3 and Figure 4 resulted from several attempts to remove all boron from the production system; such conditions should be rare in a standard greenhouse.
+Our research led us to conclude that what is often interpreted as boron deficiency in greenhouse tobacco seedlings is actually the result of cold injury.

 Summary